mwcaisse/ClassCounter/README.md

 ### Other Considerations
 Both of these methods require you modify the class directly to enable instance counting.
 Ideally it would be nice to have a RegisterForInstanceCounting(Type t) method that enables instance counting for that type without modifying the class.
-Was not able to find a way to do this without modifying the .NET runtime.
+I was not able to find a way to do this without modifying the .NET runtime.